kevinludwig/search-service/README.md

 ### TODO

+* More like this search
-* Do a better search implementation
+* Recently added, recently modified search
+* access control
+* unit tests